Chapter 15: Trap

 ‘I… I remember that woman…’ Tails thought as his memories stirred.
 His pulse started to quicken as he finally realized where he was.
 ‘That’s Cream’s mother, Vanilla!
 So then, this must be the Mount Mobius Energen Reactor back in Knothole, five years ago!’

 A sudden, choked sob caused Tails to break out of his thoughts.
 Cream tenderly stroked her mother’s stilled and lifeless face.
 “M-mama…” she whispered, loud enough that Tails could hear with his enhanced senses.
 “How c-could he do this?
-That-that monster…” The fox watched as his friend balled her fists tightly, her suffering on full display.
+That-that monster…” The fox watched as his friend balled her fists tightly, rage beginning to consume her mind, her body and her soul.
 Tiny silver bolts of electricity started to crackle around her, as though responding to her emotions.
 “You rest mama,” she said quietly, stifling another sob.
 “I’ll put a stop to this… I’ll make that murderer pay for what he’s done!!”

 Tails reached a hand out in an attempt to stop her, his mouth opening to form words.
 However, before he could even utter a syllable, a blinding pain shot out from his head, consuming him.
 In his throes of agony, he could hear a voice call out to him.